MichaelAlfano/mass-texting/README.md

 2. Message: Replace "ADD YOUR MESSAGE HERE" with your desired message.

 Note: currently there is no functionality for sending images.

-WARNING: do not move or edit the scripts.